eyalzus12/SwiffCheese/README.md

-A C# library based on ImageSharp and SwfLib for exporting swf shapes.
-Uses OneOf to generalize the SwfLib API.
+A C# library for exporting swf shapes using ImageSharp and SwfLib.

-WIP.
-Does not support DefineShape4 or fill styles besides solid.
+Does not support most DefineShape4-only features, besides focal radient fill.